top of page

 For Common Goal, the initiative also reflects a long-standing belief that soccer’s biggest tournaments should create meaningful opportunities far beyond the final whistle.

-For more than two decades, Common Goal has worked to connect major moments in soccer back to the communities that shape the game every day.
+Since 2002, Common Goal has worked to connect major moments in soccer back to the communities that shape the game every day.
 From the first streetfootballworld Festival during the 2006 FIFA World Cup in Germany to community-led activations around tournaments across the globe, creating social legacy alongside soccer spectacle has been a core part of the organization’s history.

 The scale of the FIFA World Cup 26 is unprecedented.
 For Common Goal, the opportunity is not only to bring young people closer to the tournament, but to bring the tournament itself closer to community.